The Research Advisory Committee

 And The Vegan Society supports the RAC to:

-- foster cross-disciplinary collaboration e.g. environment and health
+- foster cross-disciplinary collaboration and relationships e.g. environment and health

 - improve networking with other researchers in the same discipline